su1yu4n/su1yu4n/README.md

 # About
 Hi, I’m @su1yu4n / 随缘.
-I'm a member of both teams, Nepnep and @XDSEC.  \
+I'm a member of[@Nepnep](https://ctftime.org/team/106104) and [@XDSEC](https://github.com/XDSEC).  \
-I’m interested in **modern mathematics**, **cryptology**(especially public key cryptography) and knowledge about underlying computer system.
+I’m interested in **modern mathematics**, **cryptology**(especially public key cryptography) and knowledge about underlying computer system. \
-I’m currently reading the Arithmetic of Elliptic Curves(GTM106), the algebraic number theory part in Evan Chen's Napkin and papers on FHE. \
+~~I’m currently reading the Arithmetic of Elliptic Curves(GTM106), the algebraic number theory part in Evan Chen's Napkin and some papers on FHE.~~
+\
-I love Vocaloid and I've been collecting some nice songs on bilibili.
+I'm currently learning CTF crypto and pwn, preparing for the upcoming CTF events... (from 2022.11.1 to 2022.11.20, maybe) I love Vocaloid music and I've been collecting some nice songs on bilibili.
 [Here](https://space.bilibili.com/486203906/favlist?fid=1416101706)'s a collection of the best songs I've ever heard.
 <!--- - 💞️ I’m looking to collaborate on ... --->

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=su1yu4n&count_private=true&theme=cobalt&show_icons=true)